n1o/study_notes/study_notes/notes/importance_sampling.md

 * $\tilde{w}(\theta^s) = \frac{w(\theta^s)}{\sum_{s=1}^S w(\theta^s)}$ are the normalized importance weights

-If this quantity is small, then there are a few extremly large weights, that influce the distribution.
+If this quantity is small, then there are a few extremely large weights, that influxes the distribution.